SUYASH-a17/AWS-Data-Engineer-Notes/README.md

 Most resources are put to get the best value from the data.

 ### Volume and Velocity
-- Volume is about how much data is needed to process.
+a) Volume is about how much data is needed to process.
-- Velocity is about how quickly data enters and moves through the pipeline.
+b) Velocity is about how quickly data enters and moves through the pipeline.
-- Volume and Velocity together drive the expected throughput and scaling requirements of the pipeline.
+c) Volume and Velocity together drive the expected throughput and scaling requirements of the pipeline.
-- It is important to evaluate the volume and velocity requirements for each layer in the pipeline.
+d) It is important to evaluate the volume and velocity requirements for each layer in the pipeline.

 **Scale the pipeline for volume and velocity of data**
 Scaling is important to handle data ingestion and storage at the pace of arrival.